enebular/enebular-runtime-agent/tools/updater/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md)*

-This utility can be used to easily update a version of eneblar-agent previously installed on Debian based systems with enebular-agent's install script to the lastest version available.
+This utility can be used to easily update a version of eneblar-agent previously installed on Debian based systems with enebular-agent's install script to the latest version available.

 The updater itself is a Node.js application, but a bash script is also provided which allows updates to be run quickly with just one step.

+## Update Options

+TODO

+### User

+TODO

+### Pelion Port Mode

+TODO

 ## Simple Updates using the Bash Script